 Prepare Your Appliances Before An Emergency

 The best way to protect your washer and dryer is by installing them on a platform that can keep them above most water damage.
 Many manufacturers sell platforms for their brand of appliances that raise the equipment about 15 inches above the ground.
-The platform provides a storage drawer, while the height can protect your washer and dryer from damage from most storm.
+The platform provides a storage drawer, while the height can protect your washer and dryer from damage from most storms.
 As commercially available platforms cost $300 or more each, you may even consider building one yourself.

 Call Houston Appliance Repair After Water Damage

 If your home has been flooded, you may wonder whether it is safe to use your appliances after the water recedes.
 Your appliances may seem safe to use, but you should have them checked out by a reputable appliance service company such as Houston Appliance Repair.

 You should take the following steps for your safety:

 - Disconnect the breaker that controls the appliance.
 Be careful about unplugging it unless you are sure the power is off, as there may be a shock hazard.

 - If your power is off, unplug the appliances.
 Even if the power returns, do not plug in the appliance or turn it on until you have had a competent service person check it out.